flrs/build_and_test_ml_quickly/README.md

 ### 3.2 Model Inference

 Model inference is handled by the [`src/ml/model.py`](src/ml/model.py) module.
 Predictions can be made using the `predict` method of the `TrashRecognizerModel` class.
-The `TrashRecognizer.print_stats()` method offers an easy way to show several metadata about the model in the ONNX file.
+The `TrashRecognizerModel.print_stats()` method offers an easy way to show several metadata about the model in the ONNX file.

 ### 3.3 Image Postprocessing

 The task of postprocessing is to overlay the model predictions (bounding boxes and object outlines) onto the original images for display to the user.
-This task is taken over by `TrashRecognizer.plot_predictions()` in the [`src/ml/model.py`](src/ml/model.py) module.
+This task is taken over by `TrashRecognizerModel.plot_predictions()` in the [`src/ml/model.py`](src/ml/model.py) module.
 The functionality leverages modules from the `torchvision` module.

 ## 4. Deploy App with Model